As part of my Kilimanjaro Lemosho trek, I will be visiting Nairobi. These are the best tips for Nairobi according to me.

 The best hotels in Nairobi – according to me

-I will stay in the Intercontinental Nairobi, which also has an airport shuttle.
+I stayed two nights in Nairobi, one night in the Hilton Nairobi and one in the Intercontinental Nairobi, which also has an airport shuttle.

 The best bars in Nairobi – according to me.